 The course is assessed by way of a five-hour open-book written examination which comprises 25 compulsory multiple-choice questions (each worth 1 mark) and five compulsory 15-mark essay/problem style questions.
 The questions will be drawn from across the syllabus and candidates must achieve 50% in order to pass the Certificate.
-Examinations take place in London, Manchester, Birmingham, Bristol, Leeds and Edinburgh.
+Examinations take place online.

 Once you have successfully completed this course, you will gain 30 Entry-Level credits towards STEP membership and be awarded the STEP Certificate for Financial Services (Trusts and Estate Planning).

-Please note all courses until end December 2020 and throughout 2021 are being delivered fully online.
+Please note all courses throughout 2021 are being delivered fully online.
 Please visit ‘2021 Delivery’ for further information.

 There are no formal exemptions available for this course.

 To enrol for this course, you must select your preferred course start date, and the corresponding events and location.